Mathematical formalism of physics of systems with motivation: Systems with motivation

-As a particular case let us adopt an additional assumption that the analyzed system admitting the limit case of perfect rationality possesses also a special point $\mathfrak{Q}$ (or a set of points with equal values of the controllable variables, $\{q_c = \text{const}\}$) in the objective phase space.
-This point united with the origin $\{\eta = 0\}$ of the subjective phase space matches the steady-state dynamics of the given system under stationary external conditions in the limit of perfect rationality.
-It means that if the system is initially located at the given point, it will not leave this point further.
+\emph{Rational dynamics attractor:} In order to discuss further a new type of nonequilibrium phase transitions caused by the bounded capacity of the human cognition let us single out a special subclass of systems with motivation.
+For these systems the governing equation~\eqref{5} admits the steady state solution corresponding to the union of the origin $\{\eta = 0\}$ of the subjective phase space and a certain point $\mathfrak{Q}$ (or a set of points with equal values of the controllable variables, $\{q_c = \text{const}\}$) of the objective phase space.
+If the system is initially located at this point and its elements do nothing with respect to controlling its dynamics, i.e., keep up the current values of the controllable variables, then it will not leave this point further.
 For example, traffic flow where all the cars move with the same speed and at some optimal headway distance matches this situation.
 If the system during its motion governed by expression~\eqref{5} tends to the point $\mathfrak{Q}$ or the corresponding set of points, it will be referred to as an attractor of rational dynamics.